cjlovering/cjlovering.github.io/_sources/index.rst.txt

 For some papers, there are existing explications.
 However, the process of looking at these papers helps me understand them better, and might afford others another persepective.

-This site is inspired by the formatting of seaborn and is built using sphinx.

 .. raw:: html

   </div>